Villa Paradiso

 Practical information and budget tips

 • The visit to Las Mujeres farm can be part of a one-day excursion that includes a hike in the Yumurí Canyon and an afternoon at El Manglito beach.
-A taxi for this itinerary costs 30 CUC for the day.
+A taxi for this itinerary costs 30 USD/EUR for the day.
 If you share this cost with other travelers, the per-person cost diminishes.

 • These visits and excursions can also be done cycling.
 Finca Las Mujeres is located 15 km from Baracoa and you ride through very beautiful rural areas.
 If you decide to combine the farm visit with El Manglito beach, you will cover some 22 km (one way, plus 22 on your way back).
 And if you go all the way to the Yumurí Canyon, it’s 28 km one way, plus 28 on your way back.